 - having had chest surgery or trauma

-In low-risk populations, empyema was generally less severe, and people were more likely to have developed empyema outside of a hospital.
+In low-risk populations, empyema is generally less severe more likely to develop outside of a hospital.

 - diabetes